Brief description of program

 - Restoration or retrofit projects to provide water quality benefits.

-Eligible proposals will be selected for funding by the Delaware Clean Water Advisory Council through a competitive grant process.
+Eligible proposals will be selected for funding by the Delaware Water Infrastructure Council through a competitive grant process.
 DNREC's Division of Watershed Stewardship will administer the grant application process and provide technical and financial guidance.

 Preference is given to planning and/or preliminary engineering projects that will go forward to implementation and would be eligible to be funded by the Clean Water State Revolving Fund.
 Special consideration will be given to joint applications among either governmental subdivisions, agencies and municipalities or a governmental subdivision, municipality and a county.